Sapana303/Python_Assignments/OOPs_Case_Study_Assignment/vehicle_rental_system/README.md

 Therefore, the invoice is currently displayed automatically as part of the Return Vehicle operation.
 There is no separate "Print Invoice" menu option.

-Mandatory Demonstration
+### Mandatory Demonstration

-The assignment scenario can be performed through the console menu.
+The assignment scenario performed through the console menu.

 The required demonstration consists of: